layer5io/slack/README.md

-# layer5-repo-template
+# Layer5 Community Slack
-This repository is used as the boilerplate for consistency across all Layer5 repos.
+This repository is used as the Slack inviter.

+Get your invitation to the [Layer5 Slack here](https://slack.layer5.io).

 <div>&nbsp;</div>